 Maximise the use of data

 With a heavy workload heightened by the wave of service requests, IT may not have the time to sort through data and identify important insights that can inform their processes as employees return to work.
-Automation is an essential tool to help maximise technology and device data, empowering IT teams to spot otherwise unrecognisable trends and develop early solutions to problems.
+Automation is an essential tool to help maximize technology and device data, empowering IT teams to spot otherwise unrecognizable trends and develop early solutions to problems.
 Predictive analytics is one way that can help make informed recommendations by spotting trends for IT teams.
 For example, a predictive analytics tool can track a problem trending in employee devices, giving IT teams the opportunity to get ahead of the problem or find a solution before further issues arise.

 As companies seek to find safe and efficient ways to get employees back to their offices, IT teams may be stretched thin with enterprise transition needs coupled with an influx of service and repair requests.
 Leveraging automation technology has the ability to streamline service desk processes, while saving significant labor hours for IT workers and addressing employees’ requests faster.
 Tools like AI and predictive analytics will be a key differentiator for service desk professionals looking to stay ahead of IT issues and address employee requests in a seamless manner.